Proto:The Legend of Zelda: Ocarina of Time Master Quest

 Room 117: ささテスト - (Sasa Test)

 A very simple test map consisting of only a ground plane.
-As you can see with the camera debugger, the initials SRD (the programming team's initials, which you can find in other places such as the Ocarina of Time crash debugger) are written on the ground.
+As you can see with the camera debugger, the initials SRD (for Systems Research and Development, the programming team's initials, which you can find in other places such as the Ocarina of Time crash debugger) are written on the ground.
 The area around the letters makes many different ground sounds (water, wood, grass, lava, etc.), which suggests it was used for testing those sounds.

 The other contents of the map depend on Link's age and the time of day: